hyahatiph-labs/mass/README.md

 ## Development

+### Manual

 1. Run as Spring Boot App from your favorite IDE or do `mvn clean install && java -jar target/mass-x.x.x.jar`
 2. The `src/main/resources/application.yml` can be configured as needed.
 3. Run bitcoind on [regtest](https://developer.bitcoin.org/examples/testing.html)
 4. Setup LND nodes for invoice generation and settling. *[Polar](https://lightningpolar.com/) is a cool tool!
+See [LND Reference API](https://api.lightning.community/#lnd-rest-api-reference) for documentation.
 5. Run Monero on two [stagenet](https://monerodocs.org/infrastructure/networks/) servers.
 Get those lovely piconeros at the [Stagenet Faucet](https://melo.tools/faucet/stagenet/) or by mining.
 6. H2 db runs at host/h2-console.
 7. Currently working on Bitcoin core 0.21, LND 0.13.x, Fedora 34, Java 11, Maven 3.6 and Monero 0.17.2